 For many years, Kenny had trained, coached and assisted personnel while at work, so it seemed a natural progression to carry this through to motorcycling.
 Kenny is now a National Observer for the bike section and gains great satisfaction in passing on his years of riding experience, helping other bikers get more enjoyment out of their own rides as they increase their experiences, knowledge and competence.
 Kenny notes that it sometimes comes as quite a shock to many Associate riders that there is indeed a lot of fun to be had while learning and absorbing the IAM Advanced Rider course.

 Kenny is always keen to speak to anybody about Advanced Rider (or Driver) training especially if you see him while he's "Oot an' Aboot" on his beautiful black BMW 1200GS.

-After successfully achieving the advanced grade, Loren got involved as a trainee Observer and then took on the role of Group Secretary in December 2016.
+After successfully achieving the advanced grade (F1RST), Loren got involved as a trainee Observer and then took on the role of Group Secretary in December 2016.
 Loren successfully passed the National Observer assessment in October 2018 and continues on the Committee but stood down as Group Secretary at the end of 2019, having been in the role for 3 years.

 Nick has been riding bikes off-road since the age of 6 and passed his bike license in 1991.
 When time permits, he still likes to compete in local trials and enduro events with the Bon Accord Motorcycle Club as well as trying his hand at the occasional track day.
 Nick has been an Advanced driver and rider for 19 years and an Observer since 2008.